 The Currency (Restrictions on the Use of Cash) Bill 2019 was submitted to the Federal Parliament in September last year, and would would have introduced fines of up to AUD25,000 or jail terms of up to two years for people or entities that made or accepted payments over AUD10,000.
 The rationale was to stop criminals laundering From the Latin word moneta, nickname that was given by Romans to the goddess Juno because there was a minting workshop next to her temple.
-Money is any item that is generally accepted as payment for g...
+Money is any item that is generally accepted as payment for goods and services and repayment of debts, such as taxes, in a particular region, country or socio-economic context.
+Its onset dates back to the origins of humanity and its physical representation has taken on very varied forms until the appearance of metal coins.
+The banknote, a typical representati...
 More by spending their cash but the bill faced was fierce backlash and privacy concerns.

 ABC News reported in February that the draft bill received 2,659 submissions by early December, with the majority opposing the bill, and many arguing the Government should not interfere with their legal right to spend cash how they wish.
 Many submissions also raised concerns that the proposed law may leave people’s bank deposits vulnerable to negative interest rates — a situation whereby, instead of receiving money on deposits, depositors would be charged interest by the banks to hold their money.